-DSGETDCAPI DWORD DsGetDcNameA( IN LPCSTR ComputerName OPTIONAL, IN LPCSTR DomainName OPTIONAL, IN GUID *DomainGuid OPTIONAL, IN LPCSTR SiteName OPTIONAL, IN ULONG Flags, OUT PDOMAIN_CONTROLLER_INFOA *DomainControllerInfo );
+DSGETDCAPI DWORD DsGetDcNameA( IN LPCSTR ComputerName, IN LPCSTR DomainName, IN GUID *DomainGuid, IN LPCSTR SiteName, IN ULONG Flags, OUT PDOMAIN_CONTROLLER_INFOA *DomainControllerInfo );

 Contains a set of flags that provide additional data used to process the request.
 This parameter can be a combination of the following values.